idaholab/moose/examples/Training_NIST/Coupling/doc/presentation/introduction.md

 Coupling analyses are needed when:

-- The behaviour of the system cannot be characterized by *freezing* some of the physics, e.g., there is a considerable power shift with temperature, which, in turn, affects he thermal fields.
+- The behavior of the system cannot be characterized by *freezing* some of the physics, e.g., there is a considerable power shift with temperature, which, in turn, affects he thermal fields.

 - It is unclear what are the conservative conditions during a transient, e.g., in a loss of flow transient it may be not clear at what time in the transient the maximum temperature in the fuel is reached.

-- The analyst seeks to resuce uncertainties in the analysis coming from the multiphysics coupling of the fields.
+- The analyst seeks to resude uncertainties in the analysis coming from the multiphysics coupling of the fields.

 !---

-## MOOSE approach to Mutliphysics Coupling
+## MOOSE approach to Multiphysics Coupling

 - In general, multiphysics coupling is desirable as less approximations must be made by the analyst.